 The Clean Air Act has protected the air we breathe for four decades.
-By curbing air pollution, it is directly responsible for saving many thousands of lives and improving health.
-The Act has achieved these successes while saving us money and protecting our economy.
+By curbing air pollution it has saved many thousands of human lives and improved public health, all while saving money and protecting the U.S. economy.

-The Clean Air Act requires the Environmental Protection Agency to regulate air pollutants in order to protect public health and welfare.
-In 1999, the International Center for Technology Assessment petitioned to regulate greenhouse gas pollution from automobiles under the Clean Air Act.
-In 2003, the Center joined a large coalition of groups, states and cities in challenging the Bush administration's response that CO2 isn’t an “air pollutant” within the broad definition of the Act.
-In April 2007, the Supreme Court ruled in Massachusetts v.
-Environmental Protection Agency that CO2 is in fact an “air pollutant,” ordering the EPA to move forward in regulating its emission.
+The Clean Air Act requires the U.S. Environmental Protection Agency to regulate air pollutants in order to protect public health and welfare.
+Back in 1999 the International Center for Technology Assessment petitioned to regulate greenhouse gas pollution from automobiles under the Clean Air Act — and the Bush administration's response was to deny that CO2 is an “air pollutant” within the Act's broad definition.
+After the Center joined a large coalition of groups, states and cities in challenging that response, in 2007 the Supreme Court ruled in Massachusetts v.
+Environmental Protection Agency that CO2 is indeed an “air pollutant, ordereding the EPA to start regulating its emission.

 The EPA has taken some initial steps toward curbing greenhouse pollution under the Act.
-In 2009, the agency issued a formal finding that greenhouse pollution endangers public health and welfare and moved to limit emissions from passenger cars and trucks.
-The EPA also acknowledged that major new or modified “stationary” sources of greenhouse pollution, like power plants and factories, must obtain permits and control their emissions before beginning construction.
-However, it narrowed the scope of this requirement considerably under its so-called “tailoring rule,” which initially limits the permitting program to only a few hundred very large sources of greenhouse gases, letting a huge number of smaller — but still significant — sources off the hook.
-In December 2010, the EPA announced it would finally set industry-wide limits for greenhouse gas pollution from refineries and power plants under the “new source performance standards” of the Clean Air Act.
+It issued a formal finding that greenhouse pollution endangers public health and welfare and moved to limit emissions from passenger cars and trucks.
+It acknowledged that major new or modified “stationary” sources of greenhouse pollution, like power plants and factories, must get permits and control their emissions before construction.
+But the EPA also narrowed the scope of this requirement considerably under its so-called “tailoring rule,” which initially limits the permitting program to only a few hundred very large sources of greenhouse gases, letting a huge number of significant sources off the hook.
+In late 2010 the EPA finally announced it wouldset industry-wide limits for greenhouse gas pollution from refineries and power plants under the “new source performance standards” of the Clean Air Act.

-The Center believes that the Obama government can and must do much more to address the serious threat of climate change.
+The Center believes that the federal government can and must do much more to address the serious threat of climate change.
 To that end, we’ve continued to press for additional, rapid regulation of emissions under the Act.
-On December 2, 2009, the Center and 350.org took an historic step by petitioning the EPA to set a national pollution cap on greenhouse gases pursuant to the National Ambient Air Quality Standards program of the Clean Air Act.
-We also joined with allies in petitioning for regulation of greenhouse pollution from ships, airplanes and other “nonroad” mobile emission sources, and in June 2010 our coalition filed a lawsuit challenging the EPA’s unreasonable delay in proposing these regulations.
-We’re also wielding the Act against offshore oil drilling in the Arctic and particulate air pollution, as well as to protect the nation’s national parks, wildlife refuges and wilderness areas from unhealthy haze pollution.
+In late 2009 the Center and 350.org took a historic step by petitioning the EPA to set a national pollution cap on greenhouse gases pursuant to the National Ambient Air Quality Standards program of the Clean Air Act.
+We also joined with allies in petitioning for regulation of greenhouse pollution from ships, airplanes and other “nonroad” mobile emission sources, and in 2010 our coalition filed a lawsuit challenging the EPA’s unreasonable delay in proposing these regulations.
+We’re wielding the Act against offshore oil drilling in the Arctic and particulate air pollution to help public health — as well as to protect the nation’s national parks, wildlife refuges and wilderness areas from unhealthy haze pollution.